Automotive Cybersecurity: How to Prevent Vulnerabilities in Software

 - Use design review, manual analysis, and automated static analysis.

 - Make sure that you’re aware of all your black box components.
 Keep them up-to-date.

 - Don’t assume that everything is within your own system.
 Pay special attention to items that may be pulling from a website.

 Static code analysis can help.

-- Detect automotive cybersecurity vulnerabilities, compliance issues, and rule violations earlier in development.
+- Detecting automotive cybersecurity vulnerabilities, compliance issues, and rule violations earlier in development.
 This accelerates code reviews and manual testing.

-- Report on compliance over time and across product versions.
+- Reporting on compliance over time and across product versions.

 See how Perforce static analysis tools can help you improve the quality of your software while also accelerating compliance.
 Sign up for a free trial today.